jasonkneen/UTiL/urbanairport/README.md

 ## How?

-### Blog
+### Read the blog
-Read the blog: [http://fokkezb.nl/2013/10/14/setting-up-urban-airship/](http://fokkezb.nl/2013/10/14/setting-up-urban-airship/) for a complete walk-through on setting up Urban Airship with this wrapper.
+On [http://fokkezb.nl/2013/10/14/setting-up-urban-airship/](http://fokkezb.nl/2013/10/14/setting-up-urban-airship/) you'll find a complete walk-through on setting up Urban Airship with this wrapper.

 ### Learn by example
 ```javascript